BashCo/RunTheNumbers/README.md

 This is a very simple script that runs in the command line.
 It's intended to be easy enough to use that anyone with a Bitcoin node can participate without having extensive technical knowledge, but you do need a full node such as Bitcoin Core to participate.
 Currently this script also relies on Python to parse the data it recieves from your node.

-If you are a Windows user, the process requires extra steps because this script is designed for Linux and Mac operating systems.
+If you are a Windows user, the process requires extra steps which are not well defined, because this script is designed for Linux and Mac operating systems.
+A Python version will be released later.

+# Why?

+The goal is to coordinate the largest **simultaneous** decentralized audit of Bitcoin's monetary supply in history.
+Participants agree on a target block height, and the script will fetch the [block count](https://developer.bitcoin.org/reference/rpc/getblockcount.html) from your node every few seconds, counting down the remaining blocks

+When the target block is reached, the script calls [gettxoutsetinf](https://developer.bitcoin.org/reference/rpc/gettxoutsetinfo.html), which provides statistics about Bitcoin's unspent transaction output set.
+If all goes well, users can take screenshots to post online to mark the occassion and verify that all nodes are in agreement about the total amount of bitcoin in existence.

 ### Linux/MacOS users